mortendahl/rust-paillier/README.md

 ### Zero-knowledge proofs

 Feature `proofs` includes various zero-knowledge proofs related to the typical use of Paillier encryption.
-Turned on by default but may safely be excluded if unneeded.

 # Benchmarks